-Though a vast majority of Connecticut households are eligible for advantageous rebates and no/low interest financing to facilitate weatherization, nearly a third have been unable to weatherize due to pre-existing hazards in the home.
+Though a vast majority of Connecticut households are eligible for advantageous rebates and financial incentives to facilitate weatherization, nearly a third have been unable to weatherize due to pre-existing hazards in the home.

 Potentially affected households